clevelandmusicco/open-source-pedals/hothouse/README.md

 ### eagle Directory

-For each of the three boards, you will find three files:
+For each of the three boards, you will find four files:

 * An Eagle schematic (`.sch`)
 * An Eagle board (`.brd`)
 * An Eagle library (`.lbr`) for the devices and footprints specific to the board
+* A PDF schematic

 All the files were created with Eagle 9.6.2 "free".
 Having separate files for each board provides flexibility; not everyone will want to modify or fab all three PCBs.